 What is the best way to deal with impacted teeth?

-Its growth alone may lead to gum infection if the direction it is moving towards tear through the gums in an abnormal direction.
-Its growth may also cause damage to other teeth or risk infection in the area where it pushes against other teeth.
-It may even set off the rest of the teeth to move in an unfavorable direction.
-This may require treatment to correct or straighten the rest of the teeth.
+Its growth alone may lead to gum infection if the direction it is moving tear through your gums in an abnormal way.
+Its growth may also cause damage to your other teeth, or spread the infection to areas where it pushes against other teeth.
+It may even set the alignment of the rest of your teeth wrong!
+It would require additional procedures to correct or straighten the rest of the teeth.

-In worse cases, the impacted tooth develops a sac in the jawbone that fills with fluid.
-More often than not, this necessitates a surgical procedure.
-Hence, early diagnosis of impacted teeth helps to avoid these complications.
-Since there is no way to prevent the growth of impacted teeth, beat it before it erupts to give you unwelcome discomfort.
+In worse cases, the impacted tooth develops a fluid filled sac in the jawbone that fills.
+This necessitates an immediate surgical procedure.
+Hence, early diagnosis of impacted teeth helps avoid these complications.
+Since there is no way to prevent the growth of impacted teeth, beat it before it becomes a bother.